eclipse-kura/kura/_posts/config/2017-05-06-wi-fi-configuration.md

 # bit1 = IEEE 802.11i/RSN (WPA2) (dot11RSNAEnabled)
 wpa=2

-# Preshared key of between 8-63 ASCII characters.
+# Preshared key between 8-63 ASCII characters.
 # If you define the key in here, make sure that the file is not readable
 # by anyone but root.
 Alternatively you can use a separate file for the
 # key; see original hostapd.conf for more information.